multani/gcp-changelog/content/looker/index.md

 ### Breaking

-The System Activity fields `sql_query.sql` and `sql_text.text` have been limited to a length of 1.9 MB.
+When you use [Elite System Activity](https://docs.cloud.google.com/looker/docs/elite-system-activity), the System Activity fields `sql_query.sql` and `sql_text.text` are limited to a length of 1.9 MB.
 Any data beyond the 1.9 MB limit will be truncated.
+(This release note was updated on November 10, 2025 to specify Elite System Activity.)

 ### Feature